apache/flink/docs/flinkDev/building.zh.md

 ## Hadoop Versions

 Flink has optional dependencies to HDFS and YARN which are both dependencies from [Apache Hadoop](http://hadoop.apache.org).
 There exist many different versions of Hadoop (from both the upstream project and the different Hadoop distributions).
-If you are using a wrong combination of versions, exceptions can occur.
+If you are using an incompatible combination of versions, exceptions may occur.

 Flink can be built against any Hadoop version >= 2.4.0, but depending on the version it may be a 1 or 2 step process.